23Bluemaster23/EdgeFox/README.md

 ------------

+For this to use the "Chrome" folder of "WITHTST", and besides installing the Tree Style Tab extension
  1. Enter the extension options, look for the Advanced Option/Entrar en las opciones de la extensión, busca la Opcion Avanzada.

  2. In the CSS part press the "Load From File" button/En la parte de CSS preciona el boton "Load From File".